MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 The support for [Microsoft Machine Learning Server 9.4.7](what-is-machine-learning-server.md) will **end on June 30, 2022**.
 For more information, see [Support timeline for Microsoft R Server & Machine Learning Server](resources-servicing-support.md)

 This article explains options for replacing the functionality of Machine Learning Server and migration strategies for code and data to other platforms.
-The first decision point for these options is the locations of compute and data storage for analysis, either on-premises or in the cloud.

 Machine Learning Server is enterprise software for data science, providing R and Python interpreters, base distributions of R and Python, additional libraries from Microsoft, and operationalization capability.

+The first decision point for the replacement options is the locations of compute and data storage for analysis, either on-premises or in the cloud.

 ## On-premises analytics options